 - a.
-Resignation.

-- b.
-Termination.

-- c.
-Retirement.

-- d.
-Layoff / Recall list of more than eighteen (18) consecutive months.

-- e.
-Failure to respond to an offer of recall to former or comparable employment.
+Resignation. - b.
+Termination. - c.
+Retirement. - d.
+Layoff / Recall list of more than eighteen (18) consecutive months. - e.
+Failure to respond to an offer of recall to former or comparable employment. - f.
+Transfer outside of the bargaining unit.

 7.5 LAYOFF DEFINED